AdobeDocs/experience-manager-65.en/help/assets/organize-assets.md

   * **Date-based folders**: contains digital assets based on a creation date or a last modified date.

 * Create a directory of folders that are not likely to change so that any customization or automation continues to work.
 For example, the assigned processing profiles continue to work.
-* If an asset is already published, then you use AEM to move the asset to another folder, and re-publish from its new location, the original published asset location is still available, along with the newly re-published asset.
-The original published asset, however, is *lost* to AEM and cannot be unpublished.
+* If an asset is already published, then you use Experience Manager to move the asset to another folder, and re-publish from its new location, the original published asset location is still available, along with the newly re-published asset.
+The original published asset, however, is *lost* to Experience Manager and cannot be unpublished.
 Therefore, as a best practice, first unpublish an asset and then move it to a different folder.

 ## Organize assets using tags {#use-tags-to-organize-assets}